Save Percentage Calculator

 What is Save Percentage?

-A “save” is generally considered to be a shot on goal that is stopped by the goaltender.
+- A “save” is a shot on the goal that the goaltender stops.

 - A “shot” is an action that directs the puck towards the net.
 It is either stopped by the goaltender or goes in the net.
 The shot total does not include shots blocked by another player or shots that miss the net.